WyvrnOfficial/RazerSensa_DevKit/README.md

 - Launch `Install_RzInterHaptics_Inbox_1.x.x.x.exe` to install the Razer Sensa device libraries.
 [1.x.x.x - current version of drivers]

-!Only for Kraken v3 Hypersense .
+!Only for Kraken v3 Hypersense.
 These instructions do not apply if you have Kraken v4 Pro.
 - Close Synapse 4 (just to be sure that the RzInterhaptics.dll is not loaded)
 - Rename RzInterhaptics.dll to RzInterhaptics.dll.bak inside the C:\Program Files (x86)\Interhaptics\RazerAppEngine\x64 folder
 - Copy the dll files from C:\Program Files (x86)\Interhaptics\RzInterHaptics\x64 to C:\Program Files (x86)\Interhaptics\RazerAppEngine\x64